Skip to content

 • is in a life-threatening situation.

-By dialing 144 (without area code), the nearest rescue coordination center can be reached throughout Austria around the clock, 365 days a year.
-Depending on the type of emergency, the control center decides which emergency services are sent to the scene.
+By dialling 144 (without area code), the nearest rescue coordination centre can be reached throughout Austria around the clock, 365 days a year.
+Depending on the type of emergency, the control centre decides which emergency services are sent to the scene.

 If you are not sure whether it is an emergency or a minor illness, always dial the emergency number 144.